-The call for abstracts for the Thredbo 16 conference is now open.
-It will close on 31 December 2018.
+The call for abstracts will close on 31 January 2021.

-Papers are invited that address one of the following eight workshop themes of the conference:
+Papers are invited that address one of the following seven workshop themes of the conference:

 You will be asked to select a workshop when you submit your abstract.
 The conference will feature one and a half days of plenary sessions and two days of interactive workshops; delegates remain with their workshop throughout the workshop sessions in order to contribute to the evolving debate and discussion.